rcedros/SlackBotGPT/README.md

 ### Commands in Slackbot:
 You can use it like a ChatGPT, in addition, I implemented three features:

-* `@Hibot`: Opens a chat conversation like a chatbot in the same thread.
+* `@SlackBotGPT`: Opens a chat conversation like a chatbot in the same thread.
 * `@code-refactor`: Refactor the code based on the information entered by the user in the same thread.
 * `@code-security`: Refactor the code based on the vulnerability and the information entered by the user in the same thread.